EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.Rmd

 including @SciDirect:2023.].

-We created a suite of open-source `R` packages and the metapackage `CLPFUDatabase` to assist SEA practitioners to analyze ECCs.
+We created a suite of open-source `R` packages and the metapackage [CLPFUDatabase][link-clpfudatabase] [@Heun-CLPFUDatabase:2023] to assist SEA practitioners to analyze ECCs.
 The new packages enable analysis of any country in the world across timespans of decades or longer.
 In short, the new packages enable, for the first time, scalable SEA.
-We used the new packages to create the CL-PFU database^["CL-PFU" is an initialism for "Country-Level
+We used the new packages to create the CL-PFU database^["CL-PFU" is an initialism for
-Primary, Final, and Useful."
+"Country-Level Primary, Final, and Useful."
 The CL-PFU database contains many countries as well as continental and world aggregations.
 Technically speaking,